This post contains affiliate links. We may earn a small commission when you buy through our links — at no extra cost to you.

 Cons

-Worth considering if your child has larger hands and you need an occasional glove for dry cold, are willing to size down, and accept limited waterproofing.
+Worth considering if you need toddler-sized gloves with long cuffs for dry snow play and are willing to accept uncertain waterproofing.

 Check Latest Price